This article was previously published on May 14, 2015 and updated for comprehensiveness and accuracy.

 - Install a fire alarm to ensure emergency response teams can reach your property as quickly as possible.

-A solid team, from the head chef to the host and busser, is your restaurant’s best asset in maintaining a safe and successful business.
-What does it take to ensure you hire top-quality, trusted employees?
+A solid team is your business’s best asset.
+Everything from the head chef to the host, to the busser, is a vital part of your business.
+Being successful means hiring the best you can get.
+But what does it take to ensure you hire top-quality, trusted employees?
+Consider the following:

 - Request all candidates complete a drug test.